openziti/fablab/docs/ziti-characterization.md

 ## Hands Off

-`fablab` will provide a mechanism to allow an entire "manifest" of model configurations to be characterized sequentially (or possibly in parallel, eventually), creating a detailed data set that accurately describes the performance of specific Ziti network configuration.
+`fablab` will provide a mechanism to allow an entire "manifest" of model configurations to be characterized sequentially (or possibly in parallel, eventually), creating a detailed data set that accurately describes the performance of the specific Ziti network configuration being tested.

 ## NetFoundry Reference Characterizations